cyverse/ds-irods-rs-build/README.md

 ## Generating the Docker Image

-The `build` program can be used to generate a Docker image containing an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.
+The `build-cyverse-rs` program can be used to generate a Docker image containing an iRODS resource server that is configured to serve a given resource within the CyVerse Data Store.
 It also generates the `irods-svc` script.
 This script can be used to start and stop a container with the resource running in it. `irods-svc start` creates and starts a detached container named `rs` with the resource server running, and `irods-svc stop` stops and removes the `rs` container.

-As its first command line argument, `build` expects the tag that will be assigned to the generated imaged.
+As its first command line argument, `build-cyverse-rs` expects the tag that will be assigned to the generated imaged.
 It also accepts an optional second argument specifying the directory where the  `irods-svc` script is to be written.
 If this isn't provided, the scripts will be written to the current working directory.

-The program expects several environment variables to be set when it is executed.
+The `build-cyverse-rs` expects several environment variables to be set when it is executed.

 Environment Variable           | Required | Default       | Description
 ------------------------------ | -------- | ------------- | -----------